AutodeskGames/stingray-docs/source/interactive_help/building_levels/create_game_objects/object_panel.md

 **Audio Source**

 Creates an audio source unit.
-Place this unit in the level to play an event using a Wwise Soundscape Source whenever the audio listener enters the Source shape area.
+Place this unit in the level to play an event whenever the audio listener enters the Source shape area.

-Internally the Unit calls the `add_soundscape_unit_source` function from the Stingray Wwise plug-in native script interface.
-Please see the plug-in documentation for details.

 See also ~{ About audio sources }~ and ~{ Wwise Workflow Tutorial }~.